 Christmas lights can make your room cozy.
 String them along the wall to make your art pop, on the ceiling above your bed for stargazing or around your desk to make studying seem less arduous.

 Short, tall, small or long, storage options are a necessity for dorm life.
 You’ll need storage for snacks, shoes, clothing, makeup and toiletries, so essentially everything.
 If you can find one, an ottoman serves as additional seating and an extra place to put your things.
 Drawer dividers can help arrange your clothing and add extra space.
 Also, try floating bookshelves to declutter your desk area, so you’ll have room to work.

 Find a mini ironing board that can hang in the back of your closet or on the back of a door and take up almost zero space.
 You’ll be thankful when it’s time for an internship interview or an important class presentation.

-Not necessary, but add a touch of comfort to your space.
+Although not necessary, pillows can add a touch of comfort to your space.
 They will encourage you to make your bed and can tie a room together.
 Find pillows with funny sayings or ones that add a pop of color.
 Whatever your style, you can find it in an accent pillow.

-To be honest, the floor of your dorm is about as charming as the cinderblock walls you will be covering.
-Whether it’s a fluffy white rug you can dig your toes in or a cute decorative piece that matches your bedding, you’ll want to find something to cover the floor.
+Whether a fluffy white rug you can dig your toes into or a cute decorative piece that matches your bedding, you’ll want to find something to cover the floor.
 Also, if you’re attending a college in an area that has winter, a rug can keep your feet from being cold.